ivy-net/Ivynet/devops/ansible/README.md

 ## Backend

 Each service has a dedicated playbook (`api.yml`, `ingress.yml`, `scanner.yml`).
-They are used by GHA ([release-api](../github/workflows/release-api.yml), [release-ingress](../github/workflows/release-ingress.yml), [release-scanner](../github/workflows/release-scanner.yml)) to update a release software in staging environment (API2).
+They are used by GHA as mentioned in the [scripts](#client_update.sh) section.

-Additionally, there are two script to use the roles to configure an APIx backend server.
+Additionally, there are two playbooks to use the roles to configure an APIx backend server.

-* The `api-server.yml` playbook can be used to configure a server with a release software in a staging environment (API2)
+* The `api-server.yml` playbook can be used to configure a server with all backend components (using release version) in a staging environment (API2).
 * The `backend-master.yml` one is a part of a [PR merge into master workflow](../github/workflows/master-pr.yml) updating a dev environment API3).

 # Other information